-- Map of your evacuation route - Cash, since ATMs may not be working - El Key personal records driver's license, birth certificate, proof of residence, homeowner's insurance, and health insurance, etc. - Cell phone and charger - List of emergency telephone numbers, in case cellphones are not working - One gallon of potable water per person per day - Supply of nonperishable foods - Change of clothes, personal hygiene items, towels - Prescription medications and list of any medical care directives - First aid kit - Flashlights, portable radio, batteries - Pillows, blankets, sleeping bags, or air mattresses - Gas tanks for refueling a car, if applicable - Pet supplies and documentation agencies.
+Map of your evacuation route PRO TIP: Cash, since ATMs may not be working Key personal records - driver's license, birth certificate, proof of residence, homeowner's insurance, and health insurance, etc. Write a list of kit Cell phone and charger items on the side List of emergency telephone numbers, in case cellphones are not working of empty totes One gallon of potable water per person per day as a reminder of Supply of nonperishable foods what to gather Change of clothes, personal hygiene items, towels quickly when Prescription medications and list of any medical care directives First aid kit evacuating.
+Flashlights, portable radio, batteries Pillows, blankets, sleeping bags, or air mattresses Gas tanks for refueling a car, if applicable Pet supplies and documentation agencies.
 There is a fine line between bringing too many supplies that overload the limited shelter space of 10 square feet per person and not bringing enough.
-If you have pets or special medical needs, contact the shelter before you leave to find out if it can accommodate them (not all shelters allow pets) or if there is another shelter you should go to (pet-friendly or medical needs shelter). floridadisaster.org/planprepare/shelters/
+If you have pets or special medical needs, contact the shelter before you leave to find out if it can accommodate them (not all shelters allow pets) or if there is another shelter you should go to (pet-friendly or medical needs shelter).